/ tech-stacks / Budget Startup Stack Guide for Solo Developers

 Zero financial risk.
 The hardest part of starting a product isn't the code.
 It's the commitment.
 When your infrastructure costs $0/month, the only thing you're investing is time.
 If the product fails, you've lost nothing except the hours spent building it.
 That psychological safety makes it easier to experiment and take risks.

 Free doesn't mean bad.
-Supabase's free tier gives you a real PostgreSQL database with auth, real-time subscriptions, and edge functions.
-Vercel's free tier handles legitimate production traffic.
-Resend sends 3,000 emails per month.
+Supabase's free tier gives you a real PostgreSQL database with auth, real-time subscriptions, and edge functions on 500MB of storage with 50,000 monthly active users included.
+Vercel's free Hobby plan ships with 100GB of fast data transfer and 1 million function invocations per month.
+Resend sends 3,000 emails per month, capped at 100 per day.
 These aren't crippled demo tiers.
 They're genuinely usable for production applications with hundreds of users.

 Upgrade paths are clear.
 When you outgrow a free tier, upgrading is straightforward.
-Supabase Pro is $25/month.
-Vercel Pro is $20/month.
+Supabase Pro starts at $25/month.
+Vercel Pro is $20 per user per month (which includes $20 of usage credit).
 You're not locked into choices that are painful to change.
 And by the time you need to upgrade, you should have revenue to cover it.

 Everything works together.
 This isn't a random collection of free tools.
 Supabase + Next.js + Vercel is a well-documented, widely-used combination.
 There are starter templates, tutorials, and thousands of developers using this exact stack.
 You won't be debugging obscure integration issues.